Writing a moving review is like telling a friend whether to try a new restaurant or not—your words help others decide.

 Reflect on your experience

-Think about your entire moving process from start to finish, like getting a moving quote to the unloading part.
+Think about your entire moving process from start to finish, like getting a moving quote for the unloading part.

 Choose a reputable platform